-Tweezers and other sharp items fall under the TSA airport security rules which govern carrying sharp objects that might potentially be used as a weapon.
+Tweezers and other sharp items fall under the TSA airport security rules which govern carrying any sharp object that might potentially be used as a weapon.
 These rules are, quite understandably, quite strict.

-TSA rules state that you can bring tweezers on a plane both in hand luggage or in your checked bags so don’t worry about that.
+TSA rules state that you can bring tweezers both in hand luggage or in your checked bags so don’t worry about that.
 The TSA rules applying to other sharp objects such as scissors, nail clippers, knives, knitting needles etc are more complicated though.

-Before I go into the full rules and regulations, please spare a thought for the security officers at airport security.
-If you have any sharp objects then please make sure they are either in a sheath or wrapped to ensure the security officers do not cut themselves if they search your bag.
+Before I go into the full rules and regulations, please spare a thought for the security officer at the security checkpoint.
+If you have any kind of sharp object then please make sure they are either in a sheath or securely wrapped to ensure the security officers do not cut themselves if they search your bag.

-Also, if you are putting things such as knives in your checked bags please do the same so that they cannot end up poking through your luggage and cutting a baggage handler.
+Also, if you are putting things such as knives in your checked bags please do the same so that they cannot end up poking through your luggage and injuring a baggage handler.

-You are permitted by the TSA to take tweezers on a plane in hand luggage and in fact all types of tweezers can be taken in your carry on bags on board a flight.
+You are permitted by the TSA to take tweezers on a plane in a carry on bag and in fact all types of tweezers can be taken in your carry on bags onboard a flight.

 This is obviously good news if you need to pluck your eyebrows while on the flight.
 You can of course pack them in your checked bags for use at your destination.

 This only applies to the sort of tweezers you would use for cosmetic purposes.
-Large tweezers, those that are 12 inches long or more, and used in kitchens for picking up food etc would not be permitted in carry on.
+Large tweezers, those that are 12 inches long or more, and used in kitchens for picking up food etc would not be permitted in carry on baggage.

 Oddly, many people seem to be under the impression that tweezers are banned from airplanes but this is untrue.